LoginRadius/engineering-portal/content/identity/what-is-single-sign-on/index.md

 ## What are the Benefits of Single Sign-On?

+Till now, we’ve learned how SSO works, now let’s understand its benefits.
 Single Sign-On clearly minimizes the risk of poor password habits.
 Also, removing login credentials from servers or network storage can help a great deal in [preventing a cyber attack](https://www.loginradius.com/blog/identity/cybersecurity-attacks-business/).

 ### Benefits for Customers